Evans HS, Georgia Southern football player Derrick Canteen host sports free camp Saturday

 Derrick:

-On instrgram, it’s Canteen, but replacing the, “A” with an “X”.
+On Instagram, it’s Canteen, but replacing the, “A” with an “X”.
 So _cxnteen

 Shawn: